 Yes.
 A Defendant’s post-arrest completion of anger management treatment or other counseling will often result in the prosecutor lowering the charges.

-Taking proactive steps can significantly influence the district attorney’s decision, often leading to a reduced charge or favorable sentencing recommendation.
+I can positively influence the district attorney’s decision by taking proactive steps, often leading to a reduced charge or favorable sentencing recommendation.

-Have the police charged you with terroristic threats based on outright lies or due to an innocent argument?
+Arrested for terroristic threat?
+Were your charges based on outright lies or due to an innocent argument?
 If so, contact me immediately.
-As an experienced terroristic threat attorney, I offer a skilled criminal defense at affordable rates.
+As an experienced terroristic threat attorney, I offer skilled criminal defense at affordable rates.

 My practice area includes Bucks County, Montgomery County, Chester County, Delaware County, Philadelphia County, and the nearby Pennsylvania Counties.

-Phone lines are open 24 hours a day at (215) 752-5282.
+Phone lines are open 24 hours daily at (215) 752-5282.
 Call today for a free consultation or fill out the confidential contact form for an immediate response.